opengauss-mirror/docs/content/en/docs/CharacteristicDescription/equality-query-in-a-fully-encrypted-database.md

 -   Encrypted equality query is not supported in time series tables and foreign tables.
 The ustore storage engine is not supported.
 -   If the database service configuration \(such as the pg\_settings system catalog, permission, key, and encrypted column\) is changed, you need to re-establish a JDBC connection to make the configuration take effect.
 -   Multiple SQL statements cannot be executed at the same time.
 This constraint does not apply to the scenario where the INSERT INTO statement is executed in multiple batches.

+- The encrypted database does not encrypt empty strings of zero length.

+- Deterministic encryption is prone to frequency attacks.
+Therefore, it is not recommended that deterministic encryption be used in scenarios where the plaintext frequency is obviously distributed.

 -   Encrypted equality query supports the following data types:

     <a name="table1495331175519"></a>